2021 Veterinary Biomedical & Clinical Services Degree Guide

 Students have the option to major in a variety of Veterinary Biomedical specializations including Veterinary Anatomy or Physiology, Veterinary Microbiology and Immunobiology, Veterinary Pathology and Pathobiology, Veterinary Toxicology and Pharmacology, Large Animal Animal and Equine Surgery and Medicine, Small/Companion Animal Surgery and Medicine, and others.

-There are 4 schools offering degrees in veterinary biomedical and clinical services in the United States.
+The United States has 7 different schools where you can get a degree in veterinary biomedical and clinical services.
 Continue reading to check out one of our many unbiased rankings of veterinary clinical services programs later in this article.

 Veterinary Biomedical & Clinical Services Degree Requirements